Ayditore/markdown-parser/lab-report-2-week-4.md

 ![Symptom 3](Symptom-3.png)

 **Description of the relationship between the bug, the symptom, and the failure-inducing input**
-The third sympton I saw is that the program output a empty output when the file only have `()`.
+The third sympton I saw is that the program output a list of url but includes a blank space.
-This symptom reflects that the program does not have the capability to deal with invalid input.
-Thus, I improved the if statement mentioned in the second code change to output a "invalid output" message.
+I think it is because the program cannot differentiate a blank url space from a url link.
+To fix this issue, I added a if statement to check if the content inside [] is blank.
+After the code change, the program's output will no onger contains blank url.